Kaboom242/quillquest-stories/Golemheart/StoryBible.md

    - Used for sympathetic magic (e.g., a lock of hair binding two people’s fates), remote sensing, or emotional tethering.
 Threads can fray, snap, or be rewoven—symbolizing change and choice.
    - Witches can sense and manipulate threads to influence relationships, destinies, or magical flows.
 Threadcraft is subtle and requires great focus; mistakes can cause unintended consequences or sever important bonds.
    - Rituals may involve weaving, knotting, or embroidery.
 Can be enhanced by using enchanted needles, spirit silk, or even the hair of spirit beasts.
    - Limitations: Threadcraft cannot force true love or fate, only nudge or reveal connections.
 Severing threads can cause emotional pain or magical backlash.
+Spirits are believed to tend and repair the laylines, maintaining balance.

 4. **Hearthflame – Magic of Protection and Presence**
    - Centered around warmth, light, and sanctuary.
 Fire is nurturing, not destructive—like a hearth.
 Ritual fires are used for ancestor offerings, burning talismans, and purifying spaces.
    - Wards, healing, and emotional resilience.
 Rituals include warding circles, healing fires, and the creation of protective charms.
    - Fire pits and kilns are sacred spaces for firing clay, brewing potions, infusing thread with mana, and burning incense.
 Emotional states (hope, grief, joy) affect the strength and nature of hearthflame magic.
    - Hearthflame can purify spaces, banish minor spirits, and restore vitality.
 It is often used in community rituals and celebrations.
    - Limitations: Hearthflame cannot destroy or harm intentionally; its power wanes in places of despair or deep cold.
+Offerings to spirits are often made through hearthflame rituals.

 5. **Horticulture – Magic of Growth and Renewal**
    - Cultivating herbs, mushrooms, and magical plants for spellwork, potions, and rituals.
 Witch-gardeners use enchanted soil, mana-infused water, and ritual planting to enhance potency.
 Alchemy and herbal medicine are central, echoing Chinese traditions of spiritual and physical healing.